-You will receive a Benefit Budget besides your salary.
+You will receive a Benefit Budget in addition to your salary.
 This is a gross amount that you can spend each month on top of your salary.

 Purpose

 You can use the Benefit Budget to tailor your employment conditions to your personal situation.